Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

-West Yorkshire traffic update: Severe delays increasing on the M1 and M62
+West Yorkshire traffic update: Severe delays on the M62 Eastbound and Westbound

 Congestion